XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

 **3. Factoring Process**

 In a typical factoring on infactor.io, there are 3 parties involved.
-Supplier, Buyer and Financier.
+Supplier, Buyer, and Financier.
 Supplier is a starting point.
-Supplier uploads Invoice, Buyer validates invoice and Financier factors on invoice.
+Supplier uploads Invoice, Buyer validates invoice, and Financier factors on invoice.

 1. Register on [http://infactor.io](http://infactor.io).

 _Choose your role\(Supplier, Buyer, Financier\)_

-_On successful registration, A wallet account is automatically created for you._
+_On successful registration, a wallet account is automatically created for you._

 _Note : To register, you must have uploaded KYC, staked XDC and you are a part of XDC Network by running a masternode.
-In case of any malicious activity the staked XDC will be frozen._
+In case of any malicious activity, the staked XDC will be frozen._

 ![](../../../.gitbook/assets/infactor_login.png)

-1. Supplier upload invoice details and related documents.
+1. Supplier uploads invoice details and related documents.

 ![](../../../.gitbook/assets/infactor_createinvoice.png)

-1. Buyer verfies invoice authenticity and approve/reject invoice.
+1. Buyer verifies invoice authenticity and approves/rejects invoice.

 ![](../../../.gitbook/assets/infactor_buyer-approval.png)

-1. Supplier select an approved invoice for factoring, All financiers on the platform receives new factoring notification.
+1. Supplier selects an approved invoice for factoring.
+All financiers on the platform receive new factoring notification.
 2. Financer sends a factoring proposal along with related documents to supplier.
-The proposal includes interest rate/month and the upfront payment percent of total invoice amount
+The proposal includes interest rate/month and the upfront payment percent of total invoice amount.

 ![](../../../.gitbook/assets/infactor_factorproposal.png)

-1. Supplier approves the factoring proposal and the notification is sent to selected financier
+1. Supplier approves the factoring proposal and the notification is sent to selected financier.
-2. Financier pays first payment to supplier as per factoring criteria
+2. Financier pays first payment to supplier as per factoring criteria.

-_Note : To transfer amount, A User has to load the amount into a wallet.
+_Note : To transfer amount, a user has to load the amount into a wallet.
 A deposit functionality is present in user profile section._

 ![](../../../.gitbook/assets/infactor_paysupplier.png)

 1. Buyer pays invoice amount to financier.
-2. A financier pays final payment\(by deducting fees\) to supplier
+2. A financier pays final payment\(by deducting fees\) to supplier.

 _Fee calculation is done on the basis of Interest Rate \(As per factoring criteria\) and payout date.
 If Buyer pays invoice amount earlier to financier, fees will be less and vice versa.
 The fees calculation is done on the smart contract._

-1. Financier and Supplier can Rate each others.
+1. Financier and Supplier can rate each other.

 ![](../../../.gitbook/assets/ratings.png)